FabianRolfMatthiasNoll/MyMangaDB/README.md

 - **Automatic Metadata Fetching**: Simply enter a title, and MyMangaDB fetches all the details.
 - **Collection Management**: Track what you own, what you've read, and what you plan to buy.
 - **Statistics**: Visualize your collection with detailed charts and breakdowns of volumes, authors, genres, and more.
+- **Import from MyAnimeList**: Easily migrate your existing collection by importing your MyAnimeList export file.
 - **Role-Based Access Control (RBAC)**: Secure your database with Admin and Guest roles.
 - **Responsive Design**: Manage your collection from your desktop or mobile device.
 - **Docker Support**: Easy deployment with Docker and Traefik.